Agoric/documentation/main/guides/js-programming/notifiers.md

 publication.updateState('b');
 publication.finish('done');
 ```
-Remember, `SubscriptionKit` is lossless.
+Remember, a `SubscriptionKit` is lossless.
 It conveys all of an async iteration’s non-final values, as well as the final value.

 You can use the JavaScript `AsyncIterable` API directly, but either the JavaScript for-await-of syntax or the `observeIteration` adaptor are more convenient.
 Here,
 Alice uses the former, and then Bob uses the latter.